neurocom/street-fighter/quanta/email_receiver_quantum.md

 ## Communications Between Components
 Communication between components will be facilitated through REST APIs and messaging queues.

 ## Architectural Style Preferred
 Hybrid: Microservices - Event Driven Architecture

+### Other Considerations
+- We also considered an implementation using webhooks for a more efficient and responsive approach to email event handling.
+- We also considered a functionality where the user will use a Road Warrior domain email for all the travel related communications.
+In this scenario all the incoming emails will be routed to the Mail Parsing and forwarded to the personal emails of the user.
+- Both alternatives, despite improving the privacy of the users and the performance, were not selected because they would add complexity to the user.

 ## Related ADRs
 - [ADR01 Hybrid Architecture](../adrs/hybrid.md)
 - [ADR16 Mail Polling](../adrs/mail_polling.md)